Small scale turbulence alongside with large scale turbulence in a z=1.87 star Forming Galaxy with outflowing wind, revealed by Multi-point structure functions: Discussion

 \section{Discussion}

-We utilized multi-point structure functions to study small scale turbulence in this galaxy, As a first step we derived continues fits to each of the discrete velocity fields of \citet{Goldman2024}: the residual nebular gas velocity and the residual outflowing wind velocity..
-Then, the multi-point structure functions for each were obtained, using integrations of the fitted velocity fields to evaluate the averages appearing in the definitions of the multi point structure functions.
+We utilized multi-point structure functions to study small scale turbulence in this galaxy, As a first step we obtained interpolation fits to each of the discrete velocity fields: the residual nebular gas velocity and the residual outflowing wind velocity.
+Then, the multi-point structure functions for each were obtained, using integrations of the interpolated velocity fields to evaluate the averages appearing in the definitions of the multi point structure functions.

+The observational data of \citet{Vasan+2025} consist of line of sight velocities as function of position along the galaxy major axis.
+We assume that the 3D turbulence is isotropic.This justifies using the structure function formalism for 1D data along a line.
+0.1 cm

-This study led to the conclusion that {\it in addition to} the large scale turbulence studied by \citet{Goldman2024} there exists also a small scale turbulence.
-The nebular gas velocity field has a small scale turbulence with largest scale $l_s=240$ pc and a turbulent velocity on this scale of $1.86 km/s$.
+We find that {\it in addition to} the large scale turbulence studied by \citet{Goldman2024} there exists also a small scale turbulence.
+The multi-point structure functions of the nebular velocity, displayed in figure \ref{SFs_v_neb}indicate the existence a small scale turbulence with largest scale $l_s\sim$240 pc, followed by a plateau with a width of $\sim$120 pc.
+The small scale turbulent velocity on this scale i$ \sim$1.86 km/s and the associated timescale is $\sim$ 127 Myr.

-The turbulent velocity of the large scale turbulence at this spatial scale is evaluated using the power spectrum obtained in \citet{Goldman2024}.
-In the range of dimensionless wavernumbers $1 \leq q \leq 1.5$ the power spectrum scales as $q^{-2}$ and the turbulent velocity scales as $q^{-0.5}$.
-For $q>1,5$ the power spectrum scales as $q^{-3} $ and the turbulent velocity scales as $q^{-1}$, The turbulent velocity on the largest scale (that corresponds to $q=1$) is $13.9$km/s.
-Thus, the turbulent velocity of the large scale turbulence at $l_s=240 pc$ is
+The large scale turbulence velocity at its the largest scale ($\sim$6.43 kpc) is (\citet{Goldman2024}) $\sim$13.9 km/s.
+For wavenumbers between $k_0$ and 1.5 $k_0$ the power spectrum is $\propto k^{-2}$, where $k_0$ is the smallest wavenumber corresponding to the largest spatial scale.
+For larger wavenumbers the power spectrum is $\propto k^{-3}$.